 Mariana Mazzucato is a Professor in the Economics of Innovation and Public Value at University College London, where she directs the UCL Institute for Innovation and Public Purpose.
 Mazzucato’s work challenges orthodox thinking about the role of the state and the private sector in driving innovation; how economic value is created, measured and shared; and how market-shaping policy can become ‘mission-oriented’ to solve global challenges.

-Yvonne Aki-Sawyerr was the Mayor of Freetown, Sierra Leone from May 2018 to March 2023, and is currently running for re-election in June 2023.
+Yvonne Aki-Sawyerr is a Sierra Leonean politician and finance professional, who is serving as the current mayor of Freetown, Sierra Leone.
+She was first elected as mayor in May 2018 and re-elected in June 2023.
 Her public sector engagement began during the 2014-2015 Ebola epidemic and continued post-Ebola, where she worked towards the socio-economic recovery of Sierra Leone.
 Aki-Sawyerr is dedicated to transforming Sierra Leone with a ‘Transform Freetown’ plan, that details 19 concrete objectives across 11 sectors ranging from environmental degradation to job creation in the tourism sector.

 LaToya Cantrell is the Mayor of New Orleans.
 Cantrell rose to local prominence through her work to recover the Broadmoor neighbourhood following Hurricane Katrina in 2005.
 In her first term as mayor, Cantrell was involved in negotiations to secure $50 million for the Sewerage & Water Board, and as a member of the Criminal Justice Committee, she focused on the effectiveness of citywide anti-gun violence campaigns, and the understaffing at the New Orleans Police Department.